 The Comprehensive Plan organizes goals and strategies into six elements Population, Land Use, Housing, Transportation, Environmental, and Community Facilities and Resources.
 Below are strategies specifically addressing industrial land:

-Conversion or Adaptive Reuse of Vacant or Underutilized Industrial Buildings Not applicable.

-Redevelopment of Industrial Buildings for Residential or Mixed-Use Development a) Provide incentives for the redevelopment of underutilized commercial, office and industrial areas as identified in the Future Development Map (pg.
+Conversion or Adaptive Reuse of Vacant or Underutilized Industrial Buildings a) Provide incentives for the redevelopment of underutilized commercial, office and industrial areas as identified in the Future Development Map (pg.
 118).